ais-one/cookbook/README.md

 ## VERSION CHANGE NOTES

+- **v0.5+** Improve organization and authentication, add new features
 - **v0.4+** Improve folders and structure organization, handle CI/CD better
 - **v0.3+** Reorganize folders and structure, for ease of developing and maintaining multiple applications.
 - **v0.2+** uses Vuetify 2.
-Due to many breaking changes from Vuetify 1 to 2, CRUD component code was refactored to be more UI framework agnostic (reduce dependencies!), easier to use, improving code quality, documentation and <a href="https://dev.to/aisone/vuejs-expressjs-crud-cookbook-46l0" target="_blank">supprting article - VueJS+ExpressJS CRUD & Cookbook</a>
+Due to breaking changes from Vuetify 1 to 2, CRUD component code was refactored to be more UI framework agnostic (reduce dependencies!), easier to use, improving code quality, documentation and <a href="https://dev.to/aisone/vuejs-expressjs-crud-cookbook-46l0" target="_blank">supprting article - VueJS+ExpressJS CRUD & Cookbook</a>
 - **v0.1** and Vuetify 1 will be supported under the [v1 branch](https://github.com/ais-one/vue-crud-x/tree/v1).
 You can refer to the v1  <a href="https://medium.com/@aaronjxz/vue-crud-x-a-highly-customisable-crud-component-using-vuejs-and-vuetify-2b1539ce2054" target="_blank">Legacy Article (For Historical Reference)</a>